George Levendis: Background

 George attended Sydney Boys High School and then pursued a Bachelor of Arts degree in Psychology at the University of New South Wales and graduated with a Master of Commerce in Marketing.
 He also attained a Master of Arts in Media Management from Macquarie University's Graduate School of Management.

 Levendis started his career in music marketing at BMG Australia, and worked across all marketing and artist development divisions culminating in becoming General Manager of Marketing.

 Levendis left BMG Australia for Arista Records U.K., where he served as Marketing Director.
 He was then promoted to Managing Director of BMG Greece, and soon afterwards was moved to Arista Records in New York where he served as Vice President of International Worldwide Marketing under Clive Davis, eventually being promoted to Senior Vice President of Marketing under Antonio "LA" Reid.
 While at Arista, Levendis helped capitalize on artists' global presence, overseeing the international marketing campaigns for Carlos Santana's Supernatural, Whitney Houston's My Love is Your Love and Whitney: The Greatest Hits, TLC's FanMail, and Pink's Can't Take Me Home among others.

 Levendis was then hired as Managing Director, with the launching of the Greek independent label Heaven Music, owned by ANT1 Group, which he helped build into one of Greece's most successful independent music companies.

 He returned to New York and Sony BMG's global headquarters to serve as Senior Vice President of Sony BMG Global Marketing Group, working across keys markets to develop and promote worldwide campaigns for Sony's global priority artists including, Beyonce, Bob Dylan, Justin Timberlake, Shakira, Pink and Bruce Springsteen.

-Levendis returned to ANT1 television as General Manager repostioning the broadcaster as the most conemporary staton in the region.
+Levendis returned to ANT1 television as General Manager repositioning the broadcaster as the most contemporary station in the region.
 The rebranding strategy, including a new logo, complete station makeover and a new AVOD strategy catapulted Antenna into a new era.
 High rating shows included Got Talent, Next Top Model, Dancing with the Stars, The X Factor and the Morning Show 10 to 1.
 Antenna also entered the sports domain broadcasting Formula One, Greek A1 Basket League and the UEFA Europa League for three consecutive years.
 Over this time Levendis served as a judge on Greece's The X Factor.

 In 2011, he joined Simon Cowell as Head of International Syco TV, overseeing Syco's international business, as detailed above.